 Old Dog, Old Trick

-But recently, it’s become obvious that age is wearying Harry even more.
-Our walks are shorter, and if we’re out for too long, then I almost have to carry him home.
+But recently, it’s become evident that age is wearying Harry even more.
+Our walks are shorter, and if we’re out for too long, I almost have to carry him home.

 However, this hasn’t stopped him from wanting to play chase back home.
 And Harry hasn’t forgotten his training.